particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 ### Items damaged in shipment

-Please please contact us via our [support portal](https://support.particle.io/) with a description of the damages, and pictures of the damaged items/packaging and we will help you to repair, return or exchange the item(s) as needed.
+Please contact us via our [support portal](https://support.particle.io/) with a description of the damages, and pictures of the damaged items/packaging and we will help you to repair, return or exchange the item(s) as needed.

 ## Battery regulations